- This event has passed.

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Differentiating Instruction with Educational Technology community and go to the edWebinar Archives folder to take the CE quiz.

 As educators, how can we inspire students of wide-ranging abilities and across a broad spectrum of literacy development to assume growing responsibility for their own learning?
 How can we foster student independence while providing powerful, engaging instruction and opportunities for interaction and collaboration?
 How can we design lessons so students build confidence with the cognitive skills that will enable them to succeed when faced with challenging academic tasks in the future?

-Join teacher-consultant Heather Anderson, co-author of Text Dependent Questions K-5 and 6-12 with Dr. Doug Fisher and Dr. Nancy Frey, to discover proven methods for helping your students build independence as they progress towards college and career success.
-In this edWebinar, you’ll gain insights about:
+Watch teacher-consultant Heather Anderson, co-author of Text Dependent Questions K-5 and 6-12 with Dr. Doug Fisher and Dr. Nancy Frey, to discover proven methods for helping your students build independence as they progress towards college and career success.
+In this edWebinar, gain insights about: